iandouglas/ini-to-cardcannon/_output/little_shop/stories.md

 As a visitor
 When I visit the merchants index page, I see an area with statistics:
-- top 3 merchants who have sold the most by price and quantity
+- top 3 merchants who have sold the most by price and quantity, and their revenue
-- top 3 merchants who were fastest at fulfilling items in an order
+- top 3 merchants who were fastest at fulfilling items in an order, and their times
-- worst 3 merchants who were slowest at fulfilling items in an order
+- worst 3 merchants who were slowest at fulfilling items in an order, and their times
-- top 3 states where any orders were shipped (by number of orders)
+- top 3 states where any orders were shipped (by number of orders), and count of orders
-- top 3 cities where any orders were shipped (by number of orders, also Springfield, MI should not be grouped with Springfield, CO)
+- top 3 cities where any orders were shipped (by number of orders, also Springfield, MI should not be grouped with Springfield, CO), and the count of orders
-- top 3 biggest orders by quantity of items shipped in an order
+- top 3 biggest orders by quantity of items shipped in an order, plus their quantities
 ```

 ```